Nederlandse Spoorwegen: Rail network

 The hoofdrailnet is the official core internal passenger rail network of the Netherlands.
 Currently, NS has a concession until 1 January 2034 to provide all passenger services on this network, except that on some stretches there is an overlap with lines for which other operators have a concession.
 Some of the most notable of these stretches are those from Elst railway station to Arnhem Centraal railway station, where NS shares tracks with Arriva, and further on to Arnhem Velperpoort.
 Here the tracks are shared by three operators, as Breng, ultimately part of Transdev, operates there in addition to the two previously mentioned operators.
 Officially the overlaps do not constitute competition on the same lines.

 The concession was free of charge until 2009, and costs an increasing amount since then, up to €30 million for the year 2014.
 The concession distinguishes the main stations and other stations.
 Except on New Year's Eve, the main stations have to be served at least twice an hour per direction from 6 a.m. to midnight and the other stations at least once an hour.
 Exceptions are possible until the start of the next concession.

-The next concession period is 2025–2035.
-For the 2015–2025 concession, requirements include: for every train service where on average more than one-third of the passengers travel longer than 30 minutes, a train with a toilet is used, every newly ordered train has a toilet and in 2025 every train has to have a toilet.
-The last trains on the hoofdrailnet without a toilet were the NS SGMm (the so-called classical "Sprinter", retired 2018–21) and the Sprinter Lighttrain (SLT, these trains have since had on-board toilets retrofitted).
+The current concession period is 2025–2035.
+For the 2015–2025 concession, requirements included the use of a train with a toilet for every service where on average more than one-third of the passengers travel longer than 30 minutes, the fitment of a toilet to all newly ordered trains, and a toilet on every train by 2025.
+The last trains on the hoofdrailnet without a toilet were the NS SGMm (the so-called classical "Sprinter", retired 2018–21) and the Sprinter Lighttrain (SLT, since retrofitted with onboard toilets).